 Simon Ramo (United States) – Honorary Member Citation

 Simon Ramo, scientist, engineer, innovator, entrepreneur, and visionary is a leader in the development of microwave and missile technology.
 Dr. Ramo extended the frontiers of applied science, led the development of technologies and systems for national defense, advised Presidents on national science policy, and advocates the advancement of engineering education.
-He is co-founder of two Fortune 500 Companies in the 1970’s.
+Simon Ramo is co-founder of two Fortune 500 Companies in the 1970’s.
 A major factor in Ramo’s success was the development of Systems Engineering where design of the “whole” led to the solution of complex interdisciplinary problems, ensuring a harmonious, optimum ensemble of hardware and information to attain desired performance goals.
-Founder of the National Academy of Engineering, Ramo authored and/or co-authored several textbooks.
+Founder of the National Academy of Engineering, Dr. Ramo authored and/or co-authored several textbooks.
 He was awarded the Ph.D. at the California Institute of Technology in 1936 and the honorary doctorate by 14 universities.
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Dr. Simon Ramo to Honorary Membership in the emerging International Honor Society for Systems Engineering, with recognition hosted by the USC Viterbi School of Engineering, where he was recently appointed to a Presidential Professorship in Electrical Engineering.

-H. S. Tsien (Xue-Shen Qian) (1911- 2009) (China) – Honorary Member Citation
+H. S. Tsien (Xue-Shen Qian) (1911- 2009, China) – Honorary Member Citation

 Tsien Hsue-shen is a major innovator behind the missile and space programs of both the United States and China.
 During the 1940s Dr. Tsien was one of the founders of the Jet Propulsion Laboratory at Cal Tech, where he received his Ph.D. in 1939.
 Tsien proposed the scientific framework for Systems Engineering in the 1970s, introduced the concept and methods of “Systematology” as basic studies of systems science, and established the field of “Systematics” as the link between systems science and scientific philosophy.
-After the Cultural Revolution, Prof. Dr. Tsien’s work on Systems Engineering became well received in China, opening a new field of research and education in Chinese universities and institutes.
+After the Cultural Revolution, Prof. Dr. Tsien’s work on Systems Engineering became well received in China, opening a new domain of research and education in Chinese universities and institutes.
 For his significant contributions, Professor Tsien has become recognized as the founding father of Systems Engineering in China.
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Prof. Dr. H. S. Tsien to Honorary Membership in the emerging International Honor Society for Systems Engineering, with special recognition presented through the China Academy of Sciences during the OAA Board Meeting at the INCOSE 2009 International Symposium in Singapore.
-After this OAA recognition, INCOSE named Tsien as its first Posthumuous Pioneer.
+After Omega Alpha recognition, INCOSE named Tsien as its first Posthumuous Pioneer.